dipeshpatil/videomania-backend/README.md

 The Postman Collection is attached in the project root directory, which can be imported in Postman and can get readily started.
 There are 5 main endpoints

-Postman Collection File Name: `API.postman_collection.json`
+Postman Collection File Name: `API.postman_collection.json` This collection has a `{{local}}` variable that needs to be configured in Postman once the collection is imported.
+The value is `http://localhost:<PORT>` for local environment

 1. POST `/video/upload` - Upload a Video
 2. POST `/video/trim/:videoId` - Trim a Video